Tuning Neural Network Models for Better Accuracy

 Tips & Tricks for Experimental Runs

-Do you see the systematic names of the model and history variables, etc.?
+Use systematic names for the model and history variables.

 The variable called model_1H12N